In a Nutshell:

 This is considered the bare minimum for a “serious” massage chair.

-There are two basic paradigms in the world of massage chairs: Make a fiddly chair that gives you all sorts of customization options or make a simple chair that offers lots of pre-programmed options.
+There are two basic paradigms in the world of massage chairs: Make a fiddly chair with all sorts of customization options or make a simple chair with lots of pre-programmed options.

-Osaki prefers simple chairs, and some of the models they offer come sporting about two dozen pre-programmed massage routines.
+Osaki prefers simple chairs, and some of their models come sporting about two dozen pre-programmed massage routines.

 Osaki OS-Monarch in black variant with brand name on the side and white highlights on the outer shell of the headrest